 As you climb the forested path, it’s unsettling to think that the stones crunching under your feet are the bones of old Berlin.
 The view from the top over Pankow and Wedding is not the most spectacular, but you’ll enjoy it nonetheless.
 If only for the knowledge that the planes crisscrossing above the city aren’t looking to wipe it off the map.

-The Prenzlazer Allee S Bahn station sits close to the edge of trendy Prenzlauer Berg, and the area around Helmholtzplatz and Stargarderstrasse, which offers plenty of eating, drinking and shopping options, is def worth a mosey.
+The Prenzlazer Allee S Bahn station sits close to the edge of trendy Prenzlauer Berg – the area around Helmholtzplatz and Stargarderstrasse offers plenty of eating, drinking and shopping options and is def worth a mosey.
 For something a little more bizarre though, cross the road directly in front of the station entrance towards Ernst Thälmann Park.
 First you’ll have to pass through the Park am Planetarium, you’ll know you’ve found that when you see the Zeiss-Großplanetarium, looking something like a space age snail.

 Ernst Thälmann Park, an East German prestige project, was laid out on the site of a former gas works and designed with the goal of combining living and leisure.
 The plan seems to have been to bring a splash of nature and sense of community into inner city life.
 The result: 18 story apartment blocks teetering awkwardly above a sprawling, tatty park.
 Head for the far end, past the high rise Plattenbau, and towards the roar of traffic on Greifswalderstrasse.
 Follow the wooded path which borders the road and sooner or later you will emerge onto a field of concrete slabs.
 The imposing bronze and granite monument plonked in the middle commemorates Ernst Thälmann, one time leader of Germany’s communist party.